top of page

 What does it cost to live in our region?

-The living wage is defined as the hourly pay an individual must receive in order to earn enough to completely cover basic living expenses such as food, clothing, rental housing, transportation, childcare, and a small amount of savings for the event of illness or an emergency.
+The living wage is defined as the hourly pay an individual must receive in order to earn enough to completely cover their household's basic living expenses such as food, clothing, rental housing, transportation, childcare, and a small amount of savings for the event of illness or an emergency.
 The living wage figure varies based on the specific markets of a region, but it consistently encourages employers to pay significantly above the minimum wage to ensure the financial security of their employees and the wellbeing of their business(es).

 Please share your thoughts about